Theoretical Proposal of a Digital Closed-Loop Thermal Atomic-Beam Interferometer for High-Bandwidth, Wide-Dynamic-Range, and Simultaneous Absolute Acceleration-Rotation Sensing: Theory

 \subsection{Digital Phase-Biasing for Simultaneous Acceleration and Angular Velocity Measurement}

 We extend the method proposed by Kwolek \textit{et al.}~\cite{kwolekNoiseResilienceHighBandwidth2025} and apply a digital closed-loop scheme to overcome this problem.
 As shown in Fig.~\ref{fig_mirror_scheme}, phase modulation at an angular frequency $\omega_{\rm{m}}$ with respect to the laser carrier angular frequency $\omega_0$ generates two sideband components at $\omega_0+\omega_{\rm{m}}$ and $\omega_0-\omega_{\rm{m}}$.
 By reflecting these laser beams with a mirror, we prepare the counter-propagating Raman beams required for constructing the interferometer.
 As in Kwolek’s approach, the atomic beam is inclined by an angle $\theta$ relative to orthogonal incidence on the Raman beams.
 As a modification essential for stable digital closed-loop operation, we introduce an additional counter-propagating atomic beam, also inclined by $\theta$, which does not exactly overlap with the original beam; this geometry is critical for achieving high dynamic range and simultaneous measurement of acceleration and rotation.
 For an atomic beam with most probable velocity $v_{\mathrm{mp}}$, the atoms experience a Doppler shift $\omega_{\rm{D}} = k_{\mathrm{eff}} v_{\mathrm{mp}} \sin{\theta}$ relative to the Raman beams.
 By varying the modulation angular frequency $\omega_{\rm{m}}$ by $\pm\omega_{\rm{D}}$, we can perform the interferometer area reversal ($k$-reversal), as illustrated in Fig.~\ref{fig_mirror_scheme}(a) and (b).
+It should be noted that, unlike fast $k$-reversal schemes designed to suppress high-frequency AC noise~\cite{kwolekNoiseResilienceHighBandwidth2025}, the $k$-reversal operation in the present digital closed-loop protocol is synchronized to the atomic transit time.
+Accordingly, the primary role of $k$-reversal here is to enable absolute phase reconstruction and to suppress quasi-static and slow-drift noise sources, such as optical path-length fluctuations.